 Currently many users of rare legal and illegal wildlife products gain status, influence, power and/or prestige with their peer group by consuming these precious ‘products’.
 While in the short-term demand reduction campaigns will be needed to change people’s motivations to consume endangered species, to ensure a long-term ecologically sustainable future we must provide alternative ways to engage with nature.
-The first step in this transformation is to go to where people are at (they need status and significance) and provide them a new way to achieve this which isn’t too far removed from their current dominant worldview: re-direct desire.

 “The top environmental problems are selfishness, greed and apathy…